All Episodes

 And we're glad you called.

-Hi, good afternoon, uh uh uh Sean.
+Hi, good afternoon, Sean.

-And and they didn't.
+And they didn't.

 They really didn't.

-But it between Trump's campaign and heck, the Republican Party in general, nobody really knows what we're for anymore.
+But between Trump's campaign and heck, the Republican Party in general, nobody really knows what we're for anymore.

-You know, are we for pro-life or we don't care about it anymore?
+Are we for pro-life or we don't care about it anymore?

 Are we for religious freedom or do we not care about it anymore?